From hand drafting to CAD

 A drafter using a CAD system works much like a ‘manual’ drafter.
 However, you don’t pull out a piece of paper first, think about scales, and start to draw; you concentrate on building the design immediately (creating a full-size model of your design on the computer).
 This is done by accurately entering data describing the design into the ‘drawing space’—sometimes called the drawing editor.

-A mouse, keyboard, or a variety of other input devices can be used—light pens, touch pens, trackballs, photography, and digitizers can all be used as input devices.
+A mouse, keyboard, or other input devices can be used—light pens, touch pens, trackballs, photography, and digitizers can all be used as input devices.
 The ability of CAD software to incorporate images from phone cameras is beneficial.

 After the drafter has finished creating the design (the model), the drawing sheet with its title block information is inserted, often in the ‘paper space’ or the ‘presentation’ area.